centreon/centreon-documentation/versioned_docs/version-23.10/reporting/report-development.md

 form of tables or graphs.
 Although BIRT allows you to manipulate different data sources within the same report, we advise against it when performing heavy calculations or aggregations.
-Extract Transform Load (ETL) software is more suitable for the purpose.
+Extract Transform Load (ETL) software is more suitable for that purpose.

 ![1000000000000454000001517ADB9749.png](../assets/reporting/dev-guide/1000000000000454000001517ADB9749.png)